monk-blade/upvote-rss/README.md

 ### Caching

+Upvote RSS supports multiple caching backends to improve performance:

-By default, Upvote RSS caches API responses, RSS feeds, and webpages on the filesystem in the `/cache/` directory which you can clear by clicking the "Refresh cache" link.
-Alternatively, you can configure Upvote RSS to use Redis for caching by setting the `REDIS_HOST` and `REDIS_PORT` environment variables.
+- **Filesystem caching** (default): Caches API responses, RSS feeds, webpages, and resized feed images in the `/cache/` directory which you can clear by clicking the "Refresh cache" link.
+- **Redis caching**: Configure by setting the `REDIS_HOST` and `REDIS_PORT` environment variables for distributed caching.
+- **APCu caching**: Automatically used when available for faster access to authentication tokens and progress tracking data.

+The application intelligently uses the best available caching method for different types of data.
 If you don't use Redis, I'd advise bind-mounting the `/cache/` directory (as in the Docker compose example) since updates to the image/container will otherwise remove the cache directory, including parsed webpages and their optional summaries.

 You can also control whether cached webpages/summaries should be cleared with the `Refresh cache` link by setting the `CLEAR_WEBPAGES_WITH_CACHE` environment variable.
 Setting it to `false` will prevent them from being cleared, which is useful if you've got a lot of AI-generated summaries that you'd rather not run again, a potentially expensive operation depending on the service and model you use.

 ### Parsers

 Both [Readability.js](https://github.com/phpdocker-io/readability-js-server) and [Mercury](https://github.com/HenryQW/mercury-parser-api) can do a better job pulling and parsing a webpage's main content and featured images than the built-in [Readability.php](https://github.com/fivefilters/readability.php) parser, so it's worth trying them out alongside Upvote RSS to see if they perform better.
-Environment variables for them can be found below.
+[Environment variables](#environment-variables) for them can be found below.

 Additionally, you can configure an optional [Browserless](https://github.com/browserless/browserless) instance that the parsers will use as an intermediary.
 Some websites don't surface article content without first loading JavaScript, which is one of the things Browserless can help with.